 Can I purchase or reserve tickets online?

-Yes, click here to reserve and purchase tickets, and enjoy quicker entry to the attraction.
-Alternatively, you can purchase tickets on site at the Frederik Meijer Gardens & Sculpture Park Welcome Center.
+Yes, click here to reserve and purchase tickets, and enjoy quicker entry into the attraction.
+Alternatively, you can purchase tickets at the Daniel and Pamella DeVos Ticketing Center in the Gardens’ Welcome Center, which features four 20-ft. x 90-ft. marble portraits carved by Spanish artist Jaume Plensa.

 Is FMG accessible for guests with special needs?

 Frederik Meijer Gardens & Sculpture Park is proud to be an accessible facility, meeting and exceeding ADA regulations.
 Indoor and outdoor spaces are barrier-free, with ramps and paved pathways to accommodate wheelchairs and strollers and allow easy maneuverability.
-Complimentary wheelchairs are available on a first-come, first-serve basis.
-Trained service animals (dogs or miniature horses) are welcome on leashes or harnesses.
+Complimentary wheelchairs and Electric Convenience Vehicles (ECVs) are available on a first-come, first-serve basis.
+Trained service animals (guide dogs and other trained service animals) are welcome on leashes or harnesses.
 Scroll down for more accessibility info.

 Where is Frederik Meijer Gardens & Sculpture Park located?